 A wrongful death is a death that occurs from the negligence or reckless behavior of another.
 This type of death can arise in several ways including from an automobile/truck accident, product negligence, a medical error, or other situations caused by negligence.
 This is a traumatic experience for anyone to endure.

 Please contact a Clarksville wrongful death to understand your rights as a survivor of this shocking situation.
-A compassionate personal injury lawyer could guide you through the process of filing a wrongful death claim and be someone on your side to handle the communications with the insurance companies and lawyers of the defendant.Eligible Parties to File a Claim
+A compassionate personal injury lawyer could guide you through the process of filing a wrongful death claim and be someone on your side to handle the communications with the insurance companies and lawyers of the defendant.What is a Wrongful Death?

 In Tennessee, there are guidelines limiting who can bring a suit against a wrongdoer.
 A wrongful death claim can be filed by one of the following: